La Rothiere 1st Feb 1814.

 for taking la Rothiere.

-Little attempt was made by French forces to take back Petit Mesnil as the Prussian Guard infantry were closing in fast, which made such an attempt impossible.
-However, Meunier's YG did attempt to throw back the Pavlov Grenadiers who had just taken the strongpoint and 2nd building comprising La Rothiere.
-Neither attempt was successful and their crucial supporting infantry were blown away from Russian artillery before another assault could be made.
+Littleffort was made by French forces to take back Petit Mesnil as the Prussian Guard infantry were closing in fast, which made such an attempt impossible.
+However, Meunier's YG did try to throw back the Pavlov Grenadiers who had just taken the strongpoint and 2nd building comprising La Rothiere.
+Neither attempt was successful and their crucial supporting infantry were blown away by Russian artillery before another assault could be made.